beaurancourt/blog/markdown/rewriting-isfjall.md

 encounter tables.
 [Here's a preview](https://midkemia.com/HomePage/SupportFiles/CitiesBook-sampler.pdf).
 We also need a way to generate NPC names.
 I use [this](https://www.fantasynamegenerators.com/icelandic-names.php).
-Also, because I keep my notes digitally and can't search for charcters like þ or ð, I use a pretty simple conversion that I homebrewed.
+Also, because I keep my notes digitally and can't search for characters like þ or ð, I use a pretty simple conversion that I homebrewed.
 I use the same for the bestiary. `þ => th`, `ð => d`.
 All accented characters get their accent dropped.
 Easier for my USA english-only brain.
 That means a name like "Þjóðann